Chitimacha: 20th century

 The Chitimacha were the first Native American tribe in Louisiana to gain federal recognition.
 Most Native Americans of the Southeast had been forcibly removed to Indian Territory or Texas west of the Mississippi River during the 1830s.
 The tribe received some annuities and financial benefits as a result of formal recognition.
 But the population continued its decline and by 1930, the Chitimacha had a recorded total of 51 people.

-Between 1903 and 1919, tribal members of mixed African and Native American ancestry were disenrolled from the Chitimacha tribe of Louisiana, and their descendants have since then been denied tribal membership.
+Between 1903 and 1918, Chitimacha with African ancestry were removed from the reservation and disenrolled, following that marriage between African Americans and Chitimacha was forbidden by the tribe, these rules did not apply to marriages with white Louisianans.
+Chitimacha enrollment is based off the 1926 and 1959 rolls which black Chitimacha were not part of, as a result despite the tribe not contesting that the black descendants of Chitimacha have chitimacha ancestry, they are not allowed to enroll.